SUMMER AT NEW ROADS

 • Financial Assistance

-Financial assistance for summer programs is limited and available only to current New Roads students.
-If you are interested in applying for financial assistance, please indicate this on your online registration.
-Your financial aid application on file will be reviewed to determine financial aid eligibility for summer programs.
+Financial assistance for summer programs is limited and available only to current and incoming New Roads students.
+To apply for financial assistance, please indicate your interest during online registration.
+Your existing financial aid application on file will be reviewed to assess your eligibility for summer program aid.

-For questions regarding financial assistance for Summer Programs, please email Yoon Mi Checchi.
+For questions regarding financial assistance for Summer Programs, please email the Admissions team.

 • Registration

-Registration will close at 5:00 PM on June 6.
-We evaluate which classes will run based on enrollment numbers and confirmation to families will be sent starting on May 30, 2025.
-If you have any questions about registration, please contact Rachel Rayos.
+Registration will close at 5:00 PM on June 5.
+Class offerings will be determined based on enrollment numbers, and confirmation emails will be sent to families starting May 15, 2026.
+If you have any questions about registration, please contact Haley De La Rosa.

 • Refunds